 “I want to share what happens if you go by just minimum requirements.
 In most States, the minimum requirement to forward face is two years old.”

 “Aniyah was two years old when she was in a car accident forward facing.
 Her seat was correctly installed in the car seat according to the car seat requirements and the law now.
-If she had been rear facing, she would have not suffered any injury at all.
-She is now four years old and doing great but wanted to share these with you New Ladies.”
+If she had been rear facing, she would have not suffered any injury at all.”

 Although Aniyah is now doing well, Tanya said the impact of her injuries are actually long-lasting.
 “She will never be able to do sports or tumbling, riding horses – or cheerleading even.”